Timeline: The Penn State child sex abuse scandal

 December 7, 2011: The Pennsylvania Attorney General's office and state police, acting on recommendations from a statewide grand jury, charged Sandusky with a further 12 counts of abusing two boys.
 The charges carry a combined maximum sentence of 156 years.
 Sandusky was arrested again and held on bail of $250,000 in cash.

 December 8, 2011: Sandusky posts bail and is again released from jail, this time with an electronic monitoring device.
-His wife Dorothy issues a statement saying that the allegations against Jerry Sandusky are "absolutely untrue."
+His wife Dorothy issues a statement saying that the allegations against Jerry Sandusky are "absolutely untrue" and asking everyone, "to please be reasonable and open-minded until both sides of this case are heard."

-December 10, 2011: Paterno, 84, breaks his pelvis in a fall, a source close to the coach says.
-He is hospitalized but will not need surgery.

-December 13, 2011: Sandusky abruptly waives his right to a preliminary hearing, meaning his case will go to trial unless there is a plea agreement.
-Prosecutors say no discussions so far on plea agreement.

 Sources: Pennsylvania Attorney General's Office and Centre County grand jury report.